chrisumbel/onceler/README.md

     // create a TOTP object for a given base-32 encoded secret. var totp = new TOTP('IFAUCQKCIJBEE===');

-    // get the value at a specified time index console.log(totp.at(650269));
+    // get the password at a specified time index console.log(totp.at(650269));

-    // get the value for the current time console.log(totp.now());
+    // get the password for the current time console.log(totp.now());

-    // verify a user supplied value
+    // verify a user supplied password
     if(totp.verify(1234567)) {
         console.log('access granted!');
     } else {